 Instead, we want to show you there is another way, aside from mixing and shaking, that you can use to combine all those lovely flavours that will go into your glass.
 Throwing is an age-old (and, until recently, somewhat forgotten) method of mixing a drink.

 You may have heard the term, a ‘Cuban Throw’, as throwing was the most common way to mix a drink in Cuban bars such as El Floridita in Havana.

 Why You Want To Throw

 Whereas stirring should not create any air bubbles, and shaking is intended to create large ones, throwing is meant to form tiny air bubbles.
-And these little bubbles are intended to give a certain amount of texture to the drink.
+And these little bubbles, if done well, are there to give the drink a certain amount of texture.

-basically, throwing gives structure and body to the drink that you simply can’t get from stirring. through a beautiful, yet simple and elegant technique.
+Basically, throwing gives structure and body to the drink that you can’t get from stirring or shaking.
+It’s just a beautiful yet simple and elegant technique.

 When You Want To Throw

 In theory, any drink can be thrown.
 In practice, you are looking to throw drinks that would benefit from a certain amount of aeration.